Pimco managing director Wendy Cupps to retire after 21 years

-NEW YORK (Reuters) - Bond giant Pimco said on Thursday that Wendy Cupps, managing director and head of product management, has decided to retire from the firm at the end of 2015 after 21 years with the Newport Beach, Calif. company.
+NEW YORK, Nov 5 (Reuters) - Bond giant Pimco said on Thursday that Wendy Cupps, managing director and head of product management, has decided to retire from the firm at the end of 2015 after 21 years with the Newport Beach, Calif. company.

 Cupps will be succeeded by Jennifer Bridwell, managing director and head of Pacific Investment Management Company’s alternative products, the company said.